19Muri73/eda-project/README.md

 Use [CREATE DB NOTEBOOK](./EDA_00_CREATE_CSV_FILE.ipynb) as template.

-Please also download [download](https://simplemaps.com/data/us-zips) uszips.csv for free and add it into the ./data folder.
+Please also [download](https://simplemaps.com/data/us-zips) uszips.csv for free and add it into the ./data folder.

 ## Project Assignments